Control 2.15: Environment Routing and Auto-Provisioning

 Key Configuration Points

-- Access Environment Routing in PPAC → Manage → Tenant settings → Environment routing
+- Configure routing in PPAC → Manage → Tenant settings → Environment routing (not under Environment groups → Rules — those are policy rules, not routing rules).

 Zone-Specific Requirements